-Rod Bowar, General Manager and Owner of Kennebec Telephone Company is not only a recognized entrepreneur, but he is also known for his deep sense of community involvement.
-As the local fire chief, Rod has seen many times over the years neighboring fire departments working as partners to put down every type of fire you can imagine.
+Sadly we lost a great friend in the Telecom industry; Rod Bowar was not only a recognized entrepreneur, but he was also known for his deep sense of community involvement.
+As the local fire chief, Rod was seen many times over the years neighboring with fire departments, and working to put down every type of fire you can imagine.
 This spirit of community has allowed Kennebec Telephone to bring together many area fire departments using the APMax Firebar service.

 Firebar allows emergency responders to be connected together as a team the instant a call is received through the local emergency phone number that is connected to the Firebar.
 According to Technical Manager Trusty Mertens, Kennebec Telephone has been offering Firebar licenses to rural fire departments around west central South Dakota for years, but there has recently been an increased need which has now made them the third largest provider of APMax Firebars in the United States.